MostAwesomeDude/brismu/2-proofs.md

 only if the LHS is also reversible.
 I'm pattern-matching the reversibility of the rule!
 And also the prenex.
 Lots of stuff is matched here.

+Before we leave, a final note: We could define `{du}` entirely in terms of elementary second-order components.
+For example, if we had `{.o}` defined as the biconditional connective, then the selbri `{ka ro bu'a zo'u ce'u .o ce'u bu'a}`, "the property on x, y that for all R, R(x) iff R(y)" will give us the one and only identity relation.
+Given our current programme of totally ignoring the Boolean truth tables between connectives, we might in fact do this, or something similar.

 ## Conversion Operators: {se}

 `{se}` is one of what I will call "operators" on selbri; they are cmavo which